mmehdinasiri/react-calendar-datetime-picker/MONOREPO.md

 - Tests → Builds → Publishes to npm

 ### Docs Deployment Workflow
-- Runs on push to main/modern-rewrite
+- Runs on push to `main` branch only
 - Builds library → Builds docs → Deploys to GitHub Pages

 ## Configuration Files